 San Juan Del Sur Southwestern Nicaragua, Nicaragua Travel Guide

-San Juan del Sur serves as an excellent starting point for longer explorations of Nicaragua or even combining your trip with neighboring Costa Rica.
+San Juan del Sur town serves as an excellent starting point for longer explorations of Nicaragua or even combining your trip with neighboring Costa Rica.

 Rivas is the departmental capital and a significant regional hub.
 It functions as a transportation node for travelers heading to Ometepe Island or the Costa Rican border.
-A glimpse into typical Nicaraguan town life awaits, away from the more tourist-focused San Juan del Sur.
+A glimpse into typical Nicaraguan town life awaits, away from the greater tourist-focused San Juan del Sur.
 Rivas holds historical significance as a transit point.

 Consider a trip to Estelí, located in the northern highlands.
 It is Nicaragua's cigar country, with cigar factory tours and opportunities for hiking in cooler mountain climates.